I7-Examples/When-in-Rome-2/docs/source.txt

 	if the player is in the egg:
 		if the egg is openable:
 			if the egg is open:
-				change Esther's utterance to "'I tell you what,' says Esther from the doorway, catching your attention.
+				now Esther's utterance is "'I tell you what,' says Esther from the doorway, catching your attention.
 'I've soured on this job.
 It's made you barmy and it's going to do the same to me if I don't take immediate action.
 I need a vacation.
 Rest and relaxation.'";
 			otherwise:
-				change Esther's utterance to "Esther stands in the doorway reading a short speech which, mercifully, the egg prevents you from hearing.
+				now Esther's utterance is "Esther stands in the doorway reading a short speech which, mercifully, the egg prevents you from hearing.
 The gist of it from the circling motion she makes at her head would seem to be that she thinks you've gone crazy.";
 		otherwise:
-			change Esther's utterance to "Esther stands in the doorway looking over you and the alien, and the pod you're in.
+			now Esther's utterance is "Esther stands in the doorway looking over you and the alien, and the pod you're in.
 Then a very very strange expression crosses her face, and she goes out."

 Housekeeping is a scene.
 Housekeeping begins when the number of grabbable things in the location is greater than 6 and Housekeeping has not happened and Glue Return is not happening and plot depth is less than 2.
 Housekeeping ends when the time since Housekeeping began is 1 minute.